The Nintendo Switch 2 has just been announced and it looks a lot more like a handheld gaming PC than a console to me

 In addition to all this, the Switch 2 looks to have a smattering of other goodies that are the remit only of larger devices, such as USB-C and 3.5 mm ports.
 Lovely stuff.

 And don't worry, it still comes with detachable controllers like the original, although these are bigger to fit alongside the new upsized screen.
 And those controllers—hang on, did they just start skating around across the surface?
-Yep, that's right, it looks like the Joy-Cons will be getting a mouse mode akin to the Lenovo Legion Go's "FPS mode".
+Yep, that's right, it looks like the Joy-Cons might be getting a mouse mode akin to the Lenovo Legion Go's "FPS mode".

 Nintendo also confirms backwards compatibility for physical and digital Switch games, so no worries on that front, either.